bcus789/FinalProject/README.md

 # Gamblr

 Trash talk gets old.
 It's time to put your money where your mouth is.
-Unless of course you are a liar.
+Unless of course you are a loud-mouth liar.
 Are you a liar?

 ## Getting Started